CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-06-compilation.md

 ### Verbose Output from g++

-You can also get the commands that the compiler drive `g++` used to compile your application by specifying the `-v` option.
+You can also get the commands that the compiler driver `g++` used to compile your application by specifying the `-v` option.
 Here's the output from my machine running `g++ hello_world.cpp -o hello_world -v`:

 ```bash
 Using built-in specs.